Cross-border service—principles

 For other considerations when dealing with cross-border service, see: Cross-border service and applications for permission—overview and Cross-border service and problems with service—overview.

 Service of court documents is one of many considerations that arise when dealing with a cross-border dispute.
-For an insight into other considerations, see: Cross-border considerations—checklist.
+For insight into other considerations, see: Cross-border considerations—checklist.

 1. consider whether there is a contractually agreed method of service, such that proceedings can be served in the jurisdiction.
 For guidance, see Practice Note: Service of the claim form by a contractually agreed method (CPR 6.11)